morisliem/rhombus_ai_assessment/frontend/README.md

   - **`.env`**: This file consists of all the secret key variable to set up the project.
 In this case, backend based url

 ## 3. Env File Setup
-In this project, env file only consists of the following information `REACT_APP_BACKEND_URL=[backend url]`<br>
+In this project, env file only consists of the following information <br>
+`REACT_APP_BACKEND_URL=[backend url]`<br>

-Make sure the wording is exatly following the template provided to run the program replace '[ . . . ]' with the appropriate value
+Make sure the wording is exatly following the template provided to run the program.
+Replace '[ . . . ]' with the appropriate value